tom-krieger/pxe_install/README.md

 ## Development

 In the Development section, tell other users the ground rules for contributing to your project and how they should submit their work.

+## Known issues

+The `tftp-hpa` package on Debian and Ubuntu servers causes failures during installation if the `/tmp` directory has the `noexec` flag set.
+The installation works regardless.
+The next puppet run will finish without problems and the tftp server works.
+If you want to avoid this issue it is possible to remove the `noexec` flag from the `/tmp` directory and add it again after the puppet run has finished.